Brian Inglis

-Brian Inglis (31 July 1916 – 11 February 1993) was an Irish journalist, historian and television presenter.
+Brian St John Inglis (31 July 1916 – 11 February 1993) was an Irish journalist, historian and television presenter who worked in London.
 He was born in Dublin, Ireland, and retained an interest in Irish history and politics.

-He was best known to people in Britain as the presenter of All Our Yesterdays, a television review of events exactly 25 years previously, as seen in newsreels, newspaper articles etc. He also presented the weekly review of newspapers known as What the Papers Say.
+He was best known to people in Britain as the presenter of All Our Yesterdays, a television review of events exactly 25 years previously, as seen in newsreels, newspaper articles, etc. He also presented the weekly review of newspapers known as What the Papers Say.

 He joined the staff of The Spectator in 1954, and became editor in 1959, soon afterwards hiring the young Bernard Levin to write for the magazine.
 He continued as editor until 1962.
 He also had interests in the paranormal, and alternative medicine.

 Early life and education

-Brian Inglis was born into a middle-class professional Church of Ireland family (his father was Sir Claude Cavendish Inglis FRS, a hydraulic engineer who founded the Hydraulic Research Station, Wallingford; his mother was Lady Vera Inglis, née Blood) in the closed society of Malahide, north County Dublin.
+Brian St John Inglis was born in Dublin, into a middle-class professional Church of Ireland family.
+His father was Sir Claude Cavendish Inglis FRS, a hydraulic engineer who founded the Hydraulic Research Station, Wallingford; his mother was Lady Vera Inglis, née Blood.
+His maternal grandmother lived at the closed society of Malahide, north County Dublin.
+He spent his early years in India with his parents, before beginning boarding school in England.
 He was a grandson of J. R. Blood and thus a likely descendant of Thomas Blood, who attempted (unsuccessfully) to steal the British Crown Jewels.
 He found the life he was born into oppressive in its obsession with custom, style, privilege, respectability, and ostracism.
 Since the people around him were regarded as English invaders by the local Irish Catholics, and as Irish by society over in Britain, he felt alienated from, or was rejected by, everyone to whom he might claim a connection.

 He attended the Dragon School in Oxford, Shrewsbury School, Trinity College, Dublin, and Magdalen College, Oxford.
 After service in the RAF during World War II, he studied for a PhD in History at Trinity College, Dublin.
 His thesis was the basis for his first book, Freedom of the Press in Ireland (1954).